I have a confession.

 Evening Tapas and Wine Tour

-One cannot simply leave Barcelona without experiencing a night filled with tapas and wine.
+One cannot simply leave Barcelona without experiencing a night tapas and wine food tour.
 Because we had such a lovely time with the market tour, we decided to spend one of our last few evenings in Barcelona wining and dining with the team at Devour Tours.

 We met our host Fintan who wowed us through the night with his incredible knowledge of wine and local food.
 Generally speaking, wine and tapas is good almost everywhere in Barcelona, however, Fintan took us to the best local tapas joints, giving us a taste of the best local dishes that each place had to offer.